sadhanaavasarala/learning-library/LabGuide300.md

 ## Introduction

-In Lab 300 we will be adding a MySQL databse to our microservice from lab 200.
+In Lab 300 we will be adding a MySQL database to our microservice from lab 200.
 We will be using an automated build process to load our baseline schema onto the database after we have provisioned it.

 Please direct comments to: Cam Crockett (cam.crockett@oracle.com)